Looking after your mental health after pregnancy loss

 The decision to take medication isn’t always a simple one.

 If you were taking medication when you were trying to conceive and/or while pregnant, you may worry that this caused your loss.
 This is highly unlikely.
 Most losses occur because of a problem with the egg or sperm cell rather than anything you have done or taken.

 You may be thinking of trying again and worry about being on medication while trying to conceive.
 Or you may be pregnant after your loss and worry about taking medication during your pregnancy.

 Although any risks are usually very low, many doctors will err on the side of caution and recommend that you don’t take medication during pregnancy.
 However, this is not the best approach for everyone.

 Ask your doctor to help you make a decision.
 They should explain the risks of both taking and not taking medication, the safest medications for you and other possible treatment options.

 Doctors often have different approaches and experience.
 Consider getting a second opinion so you can be sure you’ve been given balanced advice.

 You could also ask other women about their experiences of taking medication.
 Local groups or online communities might help you find a range of experiences.

 It can be really difficult to find your way through the experience of pregnancy loss on your own.
 A professional counsellor could offer you extra support.
 Have a look at our page on counselling after a miscarriage.
-Although you cannot see a counsellor face to face during the coronavirus pandemic, many will still be offering support via video call.

 You may also like to read Mel’s story, in which she describes how counselling helped her.